 M.S.E.
-DEGREE IN MECHANICAL ENGINEERING 30 HOURS OF STUDY
+DEGREE IN SOFTWARE ENGINEERING 30 HOURS OF STUDY

 PROGRAM DESCRIPTION: The M.S.E. degree requires a minimum of 30 credit hours of study for students possessing an accredited undergraduate degree in engineering.
 Those who have an undergraduate degree from a non-ABET accredited engineering program or in a closely related technical field, such as computer science or physics, will be considered for admission based on their college work and an appropriately proposed plan of study.
-The M.S.E. program offers three formal tracks of study.
-These tracks are selected based on a student's educational background and goals, and will appear on their transcript.
-The details of the Mechanical Engineering track are as follows:
+The details of the Software Engineering track are as follows: